geraldstanje/rust-arm-cortex-a9/README.md

 4. Integrate with Zinc [3], the bare metal stack for rust ... not started

 # Compiling:
-make all
+./build.sh

-The output will be a binary called blinky.elf.
+The output will be a binary called app_cpu1.elf.

 ARM Core 0 runs Ubuntu Linux and ARM Core 1 will load blinky.elf using the remoteproc kernel module.
 For more information see Henrys blog [4].